montera82/virtual-ob/README.md

 |                    |---------------------->|                             |
 +--------------------+                       +-----------------------------+

 Virtual-ORB: Positioned at the left side.
-Represents the service that has a job running periodically every 5 seconds.
-This job sends HTTP requests to the Mock Uniqueness Service. submitting battery, cpu usage, cpu temp, disk space as well as simulates signups, submitting random iris codes to the api.
+Represents the service that has two jobs running periodically approximately every 5 seconds ( configurable via the `STATUS_PERIODIC_INTERVAL` and
+`SIGN_UP_PERIODIC_INTERVAL` variables in the .env file ).
+The first job submits battery, cpu usage, cpu temp, disk space, while the second job simulates signups, submitting random iris codes to the Mock Uniqueness Service.

 ## How the Project is Organized